‘Good American Family’ reignites interest in ‘The Curious Case of Natalia Grace’

 The plot revolves around a couple who adopt a child with dwarfism named Natalia Grace, whom the adopted mother (played by Pompeo) begins to suspect is an adult pretending to be a child.

-That will sound familiar to viewers of “The Curious Case of Natalia Grace,” which explored the bizarre tale of an American couple who allege the girl they adopted from Ukraine in 2010 was actually an adult little person who they say wrecked havoc in their lives.
+That will sound familiar to viewers of “The Curious Case of Natalia Grace,” which explored the bizarre tale of an American couple who allege the girl they adopted from Ukraine in 2010 was actually an adult little person who they say wreaked havoc on their lives.

 The story reminded some of the 2009 horror film “Orphan,” in which a woman with stunted growth poses as 9-year-old child who is adopted by unsuspecting parents.